Before You Go

 - Upon arrival, travelers will be required to provide their completed wellness declaration form pledging no contact with at-risk persons and no symptoms of illness

-- The use of face masks is no longer mandatory for guests while on board the ship.
-Face masks will continue to be required for all our crew.
+- The use of face masks is no longer mandatory while on board the ship

 - While ashore, you may be required to use a face mask when required by local regulations.